dmaevsky/conclure/README.md

 - A `CPS` effect, when concluded, will call `fn.call(context, ...args, callback)`, and resolve or reject when the callback is called. `fn` **must** return a cancellation.
 Create a `CPS` effect using `cps(fn, ...args)`.
 If `fn` requires `this`, you can pass the context as `cps([context, fn], ...args)`.

-To call third party CPS functions that do not return a cancellation, use the `cps_no_cancel` effect instead.
+To call third-party CPS functions that do not return a cancellation, use the `cps_no_cancel` effect instead.

 **`delay(ms)`**